Offices to close for Eid al-Adha

 - Business Impact: Holiday delays may impact business schedules and start dates.

-BAL Analysis: Affected companies and foreign employees should check with their local officials for the exact dates when offices will be closed.
-Government services tend to slow down, especially in Saudi Arabia, throughout the Hajj season when millions of pilgrims arrive there and many government officials undertake the pilgrimage to Mecca themselves.
+BAL Analysis: Government services tend to slow down, especially in Saudi Arabia, throughout the Hajj season when millions of pilgrims arrive there and many government officials undertake the pilgrimage to Mecca themselves.
 Embassies and consulates around the world will also mark the holiday, though schedules will vary.
 Overseas applicants should contact their relevant embassy or consulate for specific holiday schedules.
 Those in need of immigration services should submit applications as soon as possible in order to minimize delays.

 This alert has been provided by the BAL Global Practice group.
 For additional information, please contact your BAL attorney.